zaksabeast/PokemonRNGGuides/guides/Ruby, Sapphire, and Emerald/Emerald Egg RNG.md

 1. Deposit both Pokemon into the daycare.
     - Take note of the order you deposit them in.
+    - First parent deposited will be Parent A, and second parent deposited will be Parent B.

 2. Talk to the daycare man to determine their compatibility.

-3. Stay inside the daycare and take steps until the lua script displays `FE` for the step counter.
+3. Go back inside the daycare and take steps until the lua script displays `FE` for the step counter.
     - Make sure to do the steps inside the daycare and not outside of it.

 ![](https://github.com/ShinySylveon04/PokemonRNGGuidesPics/blob/main/Screenshot_13.png?raw=true)